LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

 activeDelegates = array of the top 101 address by decreasing delegateWeight from currentWeights, ties broken by lexicographical ordering of the address

-# if currentWeights contains less than 101 entries
+# If currentWeights contains less than 101 entries
 # there will be less than 101 activeDelegates
 remove all entries from currentWeights with address in activeDelegates